 aubergines with yogurt, lakerda (bonito pre-served in brine), pastirma (pressed beef), kisir, fish

-brought to the table on a tray immediately after the drinks are served for the customers to make their
+is brought to the table on a tray immediately after the drinks are served for the customers to make

-services are raising constantly.
-Turkey is one of the few self-sufficient countries in the world in
+and services are raising constantly.
+Turkey is one of the few self-sufficient countries in the world

-terms of food.
-Turkey's fertile soil, adequate climate, and abundant rainfall permit growing almost any
+in terms of food.
+Turkey's fertile soil, adequate climate, and abundant rainfall permit growing

-The largest three regions for clubs and bars are Istanbul, Bodrum Resort and Marmaris (in Dalaman).
+disappointed.
+The largest three regions for clubs and bars are Istanbul, Bodrum Resort and Marmaris

-Anyone looking to dance and drink the night away will absolutely love these clubbing havens; people from
+(in Dalaman).
+Anyone looking to dance and drink the night away will absolutely love these clubbing

 Istanbul - Beyoglu Nightlife